 - heavy bleeding during or after the procedure

 Serious complications are more common in abdominal hysterectomies compared to other, less invasive types.
 Remember, after a hysterectomy, you won’t get your period again.

 If you have your ovaries removed as part of the procedure and you haven’t gone through menopause yet, the surgery could cause you to experience menopause symptoms, such as:

 Ovary removal also puts you at risk for developing other medical conditions like bone loss, heart disease, and urinary incontinence.

 A hysterectomy can improve your quality of life.

-Talk to your doctor about how a hysterectomy might improve your symptoms.
+Talk with your doctor about how a hysterectomy might improve your symptoms or quality of life.

 Having a hysterectomy is a big decision.
 It’s a major surgery that can change your body forever.
-You may go into early menopause and you won’t be able to have children after this procedure.
+You cannot become pregnant following a hysterectomy.
+You may also go into early menopause.

 You might want to ask your doctor the following questions before considering a hysterectomy: